Orbit cube

 Rust + WebAssembly geometry

-A browser-based rectangle transform demo where Rust owns the geometry, WebAssembly exposes the runtime API, and JavaScript only handles canvas rendering.
+A browser-based cube transform demo where Rust owns the geometry, WebAssembly exposes the runtime API, and JavaScript only handles canvas rendering.

 Loading WASM...